Graduate resources overview

 If you are a current graduate student, Careers Services has created specific professional resources just for you.
 These include Resume/CV, LinkedIn, Networking, Interviewing, Professional Portfolios, and more!
-Make an appointment or come to our drop-in hours, or even attend a Professional Development Seminar.
-Please click here to find out more!
+Make an appointment and/or attend our events.

 If you are considering graduate or professional school, Career Services has compiled information on this site to help you on what can sometimes feel like an overwhelming task.
-Read through the information below to get started, but if you need more direct guidance, Career Services has Graduate Program Assistants that can help you on this journey.
-To make an appointment, click here.
+Read through the information below to get started, and take a look at how to prepare application materials.
+If you need more direct guidance, make an appointment with Career Services' Alumni & Graduate Career Coach.

 What is graduate school?